matloff/fasteR/README.md

 [1] "factor"
 ```

-> <span style="color:red">Tip:</span>
-> As usual, after reading in the data, we took a look around, glancing at
+(As usual, after reading in the data, we took a look around, glancing at
-> the first few records, and looking at a couple of data types.
+the first few records, and looking at a couple of data types.)

 Now, as a first try in assessing the question of weight gain over time,
 let's look at the mean weight for each age group.
 In order to have